 Probably his most famous work was that published by him in Rome in 1750.
 A copy of the frontispiece of this book is shown alongside.
 In it Agius describes the grammar of the Maltese language and presents his hypothesis as to the origins of the language from the Punic language of the Etruscans.
 (Incidentally the hypothesis was incorrect - but at least he raised interest in the subject!)

 The surname 'Agius' appears frequently at the time of the French Occupation of Malta (1798 -1800).
 Thus one of the four physicians dealing with public health in the capital city Valletta and in the 'Three Cities' was Giovanni Agius.
 Amongst the soldiers fighting against the French occupation were Major Fredric Agius (who had been adjutant of the Valletta militia), Captain Guzeppi Agius, and Sergeant Felic Agius.
 The liberated portions of the Maltese islands elected representatives to a 'National Congress' - the chairman of the assembly was Judge Dr Luigi Agius, while one of the secretaries was Giovanni Battista Agius.
 (C.J.Boffa 1998).
-Earlier still, in Wettinger's account of the Militia List of 1419-1420, the surname appears to be listed as Haiuz.
+Earlier still, in Wettinger's account of the Militia List of 1419-1420, the surname may have been listed as Haiuz.

 An eminent cleric by the name of Agius was the prelate Archbishop Ambrosio Agius, titular archbishop of Palmira who was assigned papal legate to the Philippines in 1901, by Pope Leo XIII.
 He had been a member of the Benedictine monastery of Monte Cassino.